 Medical: Certain post-bachelor professional schools-dentistry, medicine, optometry, occupational and physical therapy, pharmacy, veterinary, etc.-require the student to complete prerequisites before being considered for admission.
 Students may select any academic major and must fulfill the prerequisites of the professional school to which they intend to apply.
-For more information, contact Trisha Stabb, Ph.D., at tstaab@marian.edu or by phone at 317.955.6544.
+For more information, contact Trisha Staab, Ph.D., at tstaab@marian.edu or by phone at 317.955.6544.
+See pages 62-63 for available certificates.